Fab-Ver/daily-song/README.md

 ### Test new post functionality

-We use Spotify API to retrive post tracks data.
-By default, the js/config.js ClientID and ClientSecret are `undefined`, so when try to get data from spotify API, an error is thrown.
+We use Spotify API to retrieve post tracks data.
+By default, the [js/config.js](js/config.js) ClientID and ClientSecret are `undefined`, so when trying to get data from spotify API, an error is thrown.
 In this case you can only post track that are already in our local database.
 To be able to test the new post functionality, using Spotify API you have to:
 1. Go to [Spotify for Developers](https://developer.spotify.com/)
 2. Access with your Spotify credentials or create a Spotify account
 3. Go to your Dashboard and click to 'Create an App'
 4. Enter an App Name and App Description of your choice, put a tick in the Developer Terms of Service checkbox and finally click on CREATE.
 Your application is now registered, and you’ll be redirected to the app overview page.
-5. Insert the obtained ClientID e CliendSecret in js/config.js
+5. Insert the obtained ClientID e ClientSecret in js/config.js
 6. Now you can use the new post functionality